-This is the first in a series of bi-monthly messages of instruction from Chaplains of the Order on aspects of our Catholic life and the challenges of choosing to grow spiritually by our membership in the Order of Malta.
+This is the first in a series of instruction from Chaplains of the Order on aspects of our Catholic life and the challenges of choosing to grow spiritually by our membership in the Order of Malta.

 “What’s in a name?
 That which we call a rose by any other name would smell as sweet.”
 (Romeo and Juliet, Act II, Scene 2)